finnp/xar/readme.md

 This is a very basic/alpha version of a JS [Mac OSX xar](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xar.1.html) implementation.

-It currently does not support actual compression and should be used with caution.

 Pack a directory like:
 ```js
 var xar = require('xar')